ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-install.md

     openshift-install --dir=. wait-for install-complete
     ```

 5. Wait until you see the following message.
-The system provides the URL and credentials to log in to the OpenShift Console after the installation is complete.
+The system provides the URL and credentials to log in to the {{site.data.keyword.redhat_openshift_notm}} Console after the installation is complete.
 Your URL and password is different:

     ```bash
     INFO Install complete!